 Funding decisions on research infrastructures, strategic research, flagships, Centres of Excellence (CoE) and university research profiling are subject to the obligation regardless of the total amount granted (individual decision or consortium in total).
 The eight-year CoE term is split into two parts (5 + 3 years).

-At present, the audit obligation also applies to those Academy Programme funding decisions where the total Academy funding (individual decision or consortium in total) exceeds 1 million euros.
+The audit obligation also applies to those Academy Programme funding decisions where the total funding granted by the Academy (individual decision or consortium in total) exceeds 1 million euros.

-The audit is a way to ensure that the reported cost accrual corresponds to the total project costs.
-The costs must have been incurred during the period mentioned in the funding decision, taking into account any extensions granted.
-The only costs partly incurred after the project period that are accepted are the auditing costs.
-As this expense must be included in the final payment request, it is important that the audit invoice is delivered promptly.
+The audit is a way to ensure that the reported cost accrual corresponds to the total costs of the project.
+The costs must have been incurred during the funding period mentioned in the funding decision, taking into account any extensions granted.
+The only costs partly incurred after the funding period that are accepted are the costs of the auditor’s report.
+As the audit costs must be included in the final payment request, it is important that the audit invoice is delivered promptly.

-It is worth remembering that the cost will not be accepted if it was incurred before the start of the project, regardless of when it was paid.
+Costs incurred before the start of the project will not be accepted, regardless of when they were paid.
 Similarly, costs incurred after project completion will not be accepted.
-However, the invoice may be dated after the project period, provided that the cost has accrued on an accruals basis during the project.
-For example, invoices for outsourced services may come and may be paid only after the end of term of the funding decision.
-The invoice is acceptable for project costs if the work on which the invoice is based has been carried out during the term of the decision.
+However, the invoice may be dated after the funding period, provided that the cost has accrued on an accruals basis during the project.
+For example, invoices for outsourced services may arrive and may be paid only after the end of the validity of the funding decision.
+The invoice is acceptable as project costs if the work on which the invoice is based was carried out while the decision was active.